loopwerk/loopwerk.io/content/articles/2024-07-22-extend-django-autocomplete-actions.md

 ![screenshot](/articles/images/django-icons-before.png)

 This works great, but what if you want to add more actions at the end of that list?
-I am working on a project where the team’s support person asked me to make it easier to copy a user’s email address when looking at an `Order`.
+I am working on a project where the team's support person asked me to make it easier to copy a user's email address when looking at an `Order`.
 Or any other model with a relationship to a `User`: it gets tedious to have to click the little eye icon, copy the email address from the popup window, and then close the popup window again.
 If I could add another icon next to the eye icon which would immediately copy the email address to the clipboard, that would make their life a lot easier.

 Turns out this is pretty easy.
-I created a subclass of Django’s built-in `RelatedFieldWidgetWrapper`:
+I created a subclass of Django's built-in `RelatedFieldWidgetWrapper`:

 ```python
 from django.contrib.admin.widgets import RelatedFieldWidgetWrapper